Megalinux/Crypto_2_Polinomial_Regression/README.md

 ### Features ###

-* Calculare the price of cryptocurrency pair with Polinomial Regression
+* Calculate the price 'Close' of cryptocurrency pair with Polinomial Regression
+* Using the MSE value to calculate the approximation of functions
 * Support of CryptoCurrency eXchange Trading Library [CCXT](https://github.com/ccxt/ccxt)

 ### Run ###